 4) Delta SkyMiles program: 50,000 miles (instant transfer).

-You can see the award chart HERE This program is known for mediocre availability.
-However, provided you are flexible with your dates, you could potentially get 2 roundtrip tickets within Continental US, Alaska and Canada.
+You can see the award chart HERE Provided you are flexible with your dates, you could potentially get 2 roundtrip tickets within Continental US, Alaska and Canada.

 You can now redeem for one-way awards.
 This is a good program to consider if you live near Delta hub.